JSenpai/require-worker/API.md

 Completly destroy the require-worker client.
 The client can not be used again without calling the `client.restart()` method.

+The return value is a promise which resolves once the client has been destroyed.

 The host will also be destroyed.

 ## client.restart()